kuroikyu/kensaku/README.md

 DuckDuckGo does their redirects server side.
 Their DNS is...not always great.
 Result is that it often takes ages.

-[Und*ck](https://unduck.link/) solved this by doing all of the work client side.
+The original repo [Und*ck](https://github.com/t3dotgg/unduck) solved this by doing all of the work client side.
 Once you've went to https://kensaku.kuroikyu.com once, the JS is all cache'd and will never need to be downloaded again.
 Your device does the redirects, not Kensaku.